mixonic/ember-repo-builder/README.md

 ember-repo-builder
 ==================

-Build Ember.js from it's repo and publish the fiddle-ready file
+Build Ember.js from its repo and publish the fiddle-ready file